 Previous and current research

-We are visualising the molecules by cryo-electron microscopy (cryo-EM), because large macromolecular structures and multi-protein complexes can be studied in their near-native environment without the need for crystals.
-Small amounts of material are sufficient to obtain ‘snapshots’ of single particles in the cryo-electron microscope and subsequent computer-aided image processing enables 3D image reconstruction.
-To realise the promising potential of the technique, the scientific community is still in great need of hardware-based improvements and software enhancements.
-Therefore, we are also interested in developing techniques, including sample preparation and data processing, to ultimately increase the resolution of single-particle cryo-EM.
-We would like to make it a routine tool for structural biology research of large macromolecules.
+We study the structures of molecular assemblies using biochemical and biophysical techniques, and subsequently visualise them by electron cryomicroscopy (cryo-EM).
+By this technique, large macromolecular structures and multi-protein complexes can be studied in their near-native environment without the need for crystallisation.
+Small amounts of material are sufficient to obtain ‘snapshots’ of single particles in the electron cryomicroscope.
+The molecular images are combined by computer-aided image processing techniques to compute their 3D structures.
+As recent advances in hardware and software have led to a wave of atomic-resolution structures, cryo-EM shows great promise in becoming a routine tool for high-resolution structure determination of large macromolecules.
+To further realise the potential of the technique, the scientific community is still in great need of hardware-based improvements and software enhancements.
+Therefore, we are also interested in developing techniques, including sample preparation and data processing, to routinely achieve atomic-resolution structures by single-particle cryo-EM.
+For example, in our group we actively develop the software SPRING for high-resolution cryo-EM structure determination of specimens with helical symmetry.

 Future projects and goals

-Autophagy (from Greek, meaning ‘to eat oneself’) is the cell’s housekeeping mechanism to engulf and degrade large protein aggregates, damaged organelles and even microbes in double-membrane vesicles called autophagosomes.
 Multiprotein complexes are essential mediators in the events leading to autophagy.
-On the structural level, little is known about their 3D architecture and thus fundamental questions on the nature of these complexes need to
+On the structural level however, little is known about their 3D architecture.
+Fundamental questions on the nature of these complexes need to be addressed:

 - How are protein deposits structurally linked to autophagy?